SwissFederalArchives/version-link/documentation/core.md

 </aside>

 #### vl:Deprecated {#Deprecated}
-Added to [Versions](#Version) and [Identities](#Identity) to signal that they are deprecated.
-This class is especially useful, if Identities and Versions do not use start- and stop dates.
+Added to the last [Version](#Version) and the corresponding [Identity](#Identity), if a ChangeEvent leads to the deprecation of the Identity.
 Deprecated Identities should not be deleted in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.
+The reason for adding Deprecated to the Version is the fact, that this helps to create the Identity programmatically and that all info should be available through the *version graph*.

 #### vl:VersionedIdentitySet {#VersionedIdentitySet}
 Represents the class of all the different objects of the versioned hierarchy.